 Bio

-Joselyn Kaxhyêk Borrero is a proud Tlingit, from the Dakl’áweidi (Eagle/Killerwhale) clan.
+Joselyn Kaxhyêk is a proud Tlingit, from the Dakl’áweidi (Eagle/Killerwhale) clan.
 She is a member of the Central Council of Tlingit and Haida Indian Tribes of Alaska (CCTHITA) and the Teslin Tlingit Council (TTC).
-Joselyn is from Teslin, Yukon, Canada, and currently resides in New York.
-Featured in Google Earth’s, Celebrating Indigenous Languages layer, Joselyn is dedicated to continuing to learn, preserve, and promote her Indigenous Tlingit language and foster its growth through the evolution of technology.
+Kaxhyêk is from Teslin, Yukon, Canada, and currently resides in New York.
+Featured in Google Earth’s, Celebrating Indigenous Languages layer, she is dedicated to continuing to learn, preserve, and promote her Indigenous Tlingit language and foster its growth through the evolution of technology.
 Joselyn also loves weaving Ravenstail, working with cedar bark, and creating intricate beadwork.
 Her artwork has been exhibited at the United Nations and can be viewed here.